-Rubicon comes with native drivers for IBExpress, dbExpress, ADO and BDE access to tables.
+Rubicon comes with native drivers for access to tables using IBExpress, ADO, BDE, dbExpress and FireDAC (AnyDAC).
 For each of these, there is a driver for the Text and a driver for the Words index.
-The naming convention for the drivers is TCustomTextXxxxLink and TrbCustomWordsXxxx-Link, where Xxxx is Table, Query, etc.
+The naming convention for the drivers is TCustomTextXxxxLink and TrbCustomWordsXxxxLink, where Xxxx is Table, Query, etc.